Wamena: History

-As far as the outside world was concerned, the discovery of the Baliem Valley, where Wamena is located, and the unexpected presence of its large agricultural population was made by Richard Archbold’s third zoological expedition to New Guinea in 1938.
+As far as the outside world was concerned, the discovery of the Baliem Valley, where Wamena is located, and the unexpected presence of its large agricultural population was made by Richard Archbold's third zoological expedition to New Guinea in 1938.
 On 21 June an aerial reconnaissance flight southwards from Hollandia (now Jayapura) found what the expedition called the ‘Grand Valley’.
-Since it was almost completely cut off from the outside world, the area was spared by the fightings for the control of New Guinea during World War II.
-The town itself was founded by the Dutch in 1956, as one of the last town founded during their presence in Western New Guinea.
+Since it was almost completely cut off from the outside world, the area was spared by the fighting for the control of New Guinea during World War II.
+The town itself was founded by the Dutch in 1956, as one of the last towns founded during their presence in Western New Guinea.
 Since then the valley has gradually been opened up to a limited amount of tourism.

 In 2003, during what would be called afterward the Wamena incident, an unidentified mob led by the Free Papua Movement raided the Indonesian Army's armoury of the town, killing two Indonesian soldiers and stealing several assault rifles.
-Reprisals were harsh, affecting 25 villagers, displacing around 7,000 villagers and killing 50 in the process, torture and destruction of properties by the Indonesian army was also reported.
+Reprisals were harsh, affecting 25 villages, displacing around 7,000 villagers, and killing 50 in the process, torture and destruction of properties by the Indonesian army were also reported.

-During the 2019 Papua protests, several government buildings were destroyed by angry mob, the police and the military retaliated, leaving 16 civilians killed and 65 injured.
+During the 2019 Papua protests, several government buildings were destroyed by an angry mob, after which the police and the military retaliated, leaving 16 civilians killed and 65 injured.
 According to local authorities, the particular set of protests was triggered by a separate racism incident within the city.
-A Kompas correspondent in Wamena reported that gunshots sounded across the city and that civilians were taking shelter in police stations and military bases.
+A Kompas correspondent in Wamena reported that gunshots sounded across the city and that civilians primarily migrants were taking shelter in police stations, military bases, local Papuan homes, and churches.
 Out of the 16 civilians killed, 13 had come from outside the province, and most deaths occurred as they were trapped in buildings torched by the angry mob.
+Later independence investigation by The Jakarta Post and local media Tabloid Jubi, revealed civilian victims were likely to be higher than official counts.
+Perpetrators were likely not local Wamenan and were too old to be students even though wearing high school uniforms.
+Racism incidents that were claimed to have happened in Wamena and spread through social media are also likely to be misinformation or even disinformation.

 Responding to the protests, the Ministry of Communication and Information Technology reactivated the internet blackout in Wamena.

 Owing to the rioting and unrest, around 15,000 civilians were evacuated from Wamena, with a further 1,726 internally displaced within the town in early October.
 Going the opposite direction, around 2,000 Papuan students returned from other cities across Indonesia to their home towns and cities, reporting a feeling of intimidation and danger.

 On 23 February 2023, around ten civilians were killed in a riot arising from a kidnapping accusation.